-1.1 Background
+1.2 Background

 The 2018 Congressional Supplemental Appropriations Act, Public Law 115-123 (February 9, 2018), was enacted to appropriate federal funds for mitigation.
-The Appropriations Act provides funds to States or Units of General Local Government (UGLGs) for mitigation efforts in the affected areas.
-The federal government appropriated \$15,934,516,000 in CDBG-MIT funds to be made available to the various states that were declared a major disaster by the President of the United States in 2015, 2016, and 2017.
+The Appropriations Act provides funds to States or Units of General Local Government (UGLGs) for mitigation efforts in various affected areas that were declared a major disaster by the President of the United States in 2015, 2016, and 2017.
+The federal government initially allocated \$157,590,000 to the State of South Carolina for the specific purpose of mitigation activities, with requirements and procedures as specified in the Federal Register Notice for this allocation.
+This allocation does not include CDBG-MIT funds separately allocated to the City of Columbia (\$18,585,000), Richland County (\$21,864,000), and Lexington County (\$15,185,000).
 The intention of these funds is to enable grantees to mitigate future disaster risks, while simultaneously allowing grantees the opportunity to transform state and local planning.

-The Department of Housing and Urban Development (HUD) uses the "best available" data to provide funds to reduce the overall risk to the population and structures from future hazard events, while also reducing the reliance on federal funding from future events.
-Based on this assessment, HUD notified the State of South Carolina that it would receive an allocation of \$157,590,000 in CDBG-MIT funds, for the specific purpose of mitigation activities, with requirements and procedures as specified in the Federal Register Notice for this allocation.
-This allocation does not include CDBG-MIT funds separately allocated to the City of Columbia (\$18,585,000), Richland County (\$21,864,000), and Lexington County (\$15,185,000).